Data-Culpa/openclients/README.md

                     # if you want to send multiple data feeds to Validator,
                     # you can push those in via different pipeline_stage names

-          dc = DataCulpaValidator("http", yourServerHost, yourServerPort)
+          dc = DataCulpaValidator(DataCulpaValidator.HTTP, yourServerHost, yourServerPort)
-          dc.validator_async(data,
-                             pipeline_name,
+          dc.validator_async(pipeline_name,
                              pipeline_stage,
                              pipeline_environment,
+                             data,
 			     extra_metadata)
           …

 The `pipeline_name`, `_stage`, and `_environment` values are all strings of your choosing--you may wish to call Validator from both test and production environments, for example, or at multiple stages in pipeline processing, such as "ingest", "post_cleaning", "outputs"--and these top-level metadata fields help to organize your dashboards and visualizations when analyzing the results.

-The `dc_validate_async` and `dc_validate_sync calls` capture both the data you want Validator to analyze and any extra metadata that you want to tag on the data.
-Metadata might include your software version, memory usage, uptime, CPU load, or any other potentially-useful metadata.
+The `validate_async` and `validate_sync` calls capture both the data you want Validator to analyze and any extra metadata that you want to tag on the data.
+Metadata might include your software version, memory usage, uptime, CPU load, or any other potentially-useful attributes.

 The async call will immediately return after connecting to Validator and the client call will return a job_id that you can later query for status or append additional metadata:

-        dc_validate_update(job_id, metadata, is_finished)
+        dc.validate_update(job_id, metadata, is_finished)

 Marking the job_id as finished by setting is_finished to true will let Validator calculate an approximate run time for your pipeline, which can be an important attribute for correlating some times of errors.
 Validator can also mark the time offsets when using the pipeline_stage fields so that you can understand times of processing through the different stages of pipeline operation.